VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Verifiable Claims in Federated Learning

-Making claims about training with FL, \eg that particular datasets have been used or attack mitigations have been in place, is even more challenging.
+Making claims in FL training, \eg that particular datasets or attack mitigations have been used, is even more challenging.
 Claims about a trained FL model require trust in the model provider and all data providers who contributed to the training.
-There could be various reasons for any of these participants to deviate from the agreed training protocol, both unintentionally and intentionally.
-For example, a data provider may accidentally omit or misconfigure steps in pre-processing the training data, which could lead to undesirable data being used for training.
-Alternatively, to reduce costs, a data provider may promise to train on a particular dataset (\eg patient data from a hospital) but might only train on a subset of this data, leading to a discrepancy between the claimed and actual training dataset.
+There could be various reasons for any of these participants to deviate from the agreed training protocol, either unintentionally or deliberately.
+For example, a data provider may accidentally omit or misconfigure steps in the pre-processing of the training data, leading to undesirable data being used for training.
+Alternatively, a data provider may promise to train on a particular dataset (\eg patient data) but may only train on a subset of this data to reduce costs, resulting in a discrepancy between the claimed and actual training dataset.

-It is currently challenging to verify claims about model training, even with access to the training code and dataset.
-For closed-source models that can only be accessed via inference APIs, there is no way to verify claims about the model training.
-For open-source models, one could attempt to repeat the training process, but depending on the size of the model and the length of training, this may require significant hardware resources and thus incur substantial costs.
+It is an open question how to verify such claims about model training, even with access to the training code and datasets.
+For closed-source models that are only accessible via inference APIs, there is no way to verify claims about the model training; for open-source models, one could attempt to repeat the training process, but depending on the size of the model and the length of training, this may require significant hardware resources and thus incur substantial costs.
 Even if this were feasible, there is no guarantee that the trained model would match the original model, due to the inherent non-determinism in the training process.
-Therefore, claims about model training typically have to be accepted based on the \emph{reputational trust} in the model provider making the claim.
-Organisations would experience reputational damage if their claims about trained ML models were found to be incorrect.
+Therefore, claims about model training typically have to be accepted based on \emph{reputational trust} in the entity making the claim.
+In an FL scenario, however, this reputational trust would have to extend to all participants, \ie the model provider and also all data providers.